 Weak and dying trees pose a danger to you, your neighbors and your electric service.
 Know the signs.

-AES Ohio works year-round to trim dangerous trees and branches away from our power lines.
-But note that many power outages are caused by mature trees falling on lines from locations outside our trim zone.
+It's important to note many power outages are caused by mature trees falling on lines from locations outside our trim zone.

 The Miami Valley has been subject to insect infestations, for example, the Emerald Ash Borer, as well as high winds and extreme weather conditions.
 All of these factors can cause otherwise strong, mature trees to weaken.

 Regular inspections can help you spot a tree problem early, before it becomes a safety hazard.
 Spring is a great time to inspect mature trees.
 Leaf canopies are not completely filled in and you can get a good look at the tree structure.
 AES Ohio encourages property owners to inspect trees following major storms as well.